tomerwi/OfritProject/README.md

 ### Preprocessing

 #### comment: Inilize variables.
 Replace all the words which are not in our vocabulary with "Unknown_Token".
 Append Setence_Start ans Sentence_End to the sentence - it is used becuase we want to "teach" the model which words open sentences and which one end them.
+Leraning rate - regulzation parameter - mainly used to prevent overfitting.
+Nepoch - number of iterations in the training phaze.

 vocabulary_size = 7000